 To learn more about this integration, see Connecting Heroku Data Services to MuleSoft.

-Tableau CRM is a customer and business analytics platform that works with any data source.
+CRM Analytics is a customer and business analytics platform that works with any data source.
 Connectors provide a way to connect data inside and outside of Salesforce, such as your Heroku data.
-See Heroku Postgres Connection to connect your database to Tableau CRM.
+See Heroku Postgres Connection to connect your database to CRM Analytics.

 Softtrends Marketing Connector is an add-on that synchronizes data between Salesforce Marketing Cloud and Heroku Postgres or Apache Kafka on Heroku.
 See Marketing Connector for more info.

 Salesforce Functions allow you to build and integrate Functions-as-a-Service (FaaS) apps using the languages and tools of your choice.
 While many use cases for functions are the stateless processing of data, you can enable stateful function invocation using Heroku Data products.
 Read about how you can access Heroku Data in Salesforce Functions.
 You can also watch the codeLive: Heroku Data in Salesforce Functions tutorial series on Youtube: Heroku Postgres and Connect, Heroku Data for Redis and Apache for Kafka Heroku.

 Slack has many features and apps that help you manage your workflow.
 Heroku ChatOps is one such app, which can help you stay on top of your deployment workflow.

 The Slack platform also offers the Bolt SDK and the Block Kit UI framework so you can build custom apps to suit your needs.
 You can deploy your custom Slack apps on Heroku.
 See Slack’s documentation for deploying to Heroku to get started.
 You can also complete the Slack Block Kit Trailhead badge to get familiar with using the UI framework.